 As noted by UPOX, general and operations managers “plan, direct or coordinate operational activities at the highest level of management with the help of subordinate executives and staff managers.”

 General and operations manager roles may include:

-So, how much can you make with a master’s in business administration?
+So, how much can you make in management?
 According to BLS, quite a bit.

 The median annual wage for management occupations was $109,760 in May 2020, as reported by BLS.
 This salary, BLS goes on to say, was the highest of all the major occupational groups.

-Curious about what exactly is involved in each role?
+Curious about what exactly is involved in each managerial role?
 Here’s what you need to know.

 Note: The salary ranges are not specific to students or graduates of University of Phoenix.
 Actual outcomes vary based on multiple factors, including prior work experience, geographic location and other factors specific to the individual.
 University of Phoenix does not guarantee employment, salary level or career advancement.
 BLS data is geographically based.
 Information for a specific state/city can be researched on the BLS website.

 Deciding which avenue to pursue can be daunting, which is why career counseling can be extremely helpful.
 At UPOX, for example, students and graduates enjoy lifetime access to career advisors who can help them identify and prepare for career opportunities.

 No matter which career you choose, pursuing a graduate degree in a management program, like an MBA or MSM, will impart lasting skills designed to benefit your career.